brandon-t-nguyen/tiva4linux/README.md

 ### Tivaware
 Once the dependencies are resolved, you will need the latest version of the TM4C123 Tivaware from the TI website: http://software-dl.ti.com/tiva-c/SW-TM4C/latest/index_FDS.html

-Download the "TivaWare for TM4C Series" version. *Put it in this repo's directory under the name "tivaware.exe"*.
+Download the "TivaWare for TM4C Series" version. **Put it in this repo's directory under the name "tivaware.exe"**.

 ### Running
 Run the script lm4linux.sh

+### Afterword
+Consult the https://github.com/utzig/lm4tools and https://github.com/uctools/tiva-template repos and http://chrisrm.com/howto-develop-on-the-ti-tiva-launchpad-using-linux/ for more information on things such as OpenOCD and how to run the debugger.